-Developing global leaders

-In order to develop human resources worthy of becoming international leaders, the University does not limit the place of learning to its campus, but adopts the motto of "the world is a place of learning" and, as a unique form of support, provides scholarships, classes, extracurricular activities, and various other university-wide initiatives (Table 3).

-Table 2 Status of Foreign Residents in Tsukuba City and Tsukuba Science City
+Developing global leaders In order to develop human resources worthy of becoming international leaders, the University does not limit the place of learning to its campus, but adopts the motto of "the world is a place of learning" and, as a unique form of support, provides scholarships, classes, extracurricular activities, and various other university-wide initiatives (Table 3).
+There are 12,090 foreigners from 147 countries living in Tsukuba City (as of January 2023) The University has about 3,800 dormitory rooms, where about 900 of the 2,500 international students live.
+Table 2 Status of Foreign Residents in Tsukuba City and Tsukuba Science City h universities in 68 countries and areas.

-Figure 4 Overseas Offices and Partner Organizations (as of October 2022)

-Graduate General Education Courses : International Research Project, International Internshi Tsukuba Scholarship : Support for international students - Study Abroad Support Programs : Partner University Exchange Students Support Program, Campus in Campus (CiC) Support Program, Overseas Study Tour Support Program (MUSHA- SHUGYO), Overseas Academic Conference Participation Support Program, Overseas Language Training and Academic Activity Support Program Courses, Educational Programs, etc. Graduate General Education Courses: Advanced Discussion Course by Japan Project-Industry Cound JAPIC Advanced Discussion Course Ph.D.
+Figure 4 Overseas Offices and Partner Organizations (as of December 2024) Financial support (travel expenses support, accommodation expenses support, participation expenses support, etc.) Graduate General Education Courses: International Research Project, International Internship Tsukuba Scholarship: Support for international students Study Abroad Support Programs: Partner University Exchange Students Support Program, Campus in Campus (CiC) Support Program, Overseas Study Tour Support Program (MUSHA-SHUGYO), Overseas Academic Conference Participation Support Program, Overseas Language Training and Academic Activity Support Program Courses, Educational Programs, etc.

+Graduate General Education Courses: Advanced Discussion Course by Japan Project-Industry Council Ph.D.
 Program in Human Biology Ph.D.
 Program in Empowerment Informatics Ph.D.
-Program in Humanics (Doctoral Program for World-leading Innovative & Smart Education) (Adopted by WISE Program) Transnational European and East Asian Culture and History, TEACH The Nippon Foundation Central Asia-Japan Human Resource Development Project, NipCA Project (Granted by the Nippon Foundation) ASEAN International Mobility for Students (AIMS) Program Tsukuba Trans-Pacific Program Program in Economic and Public Policy - master's program in English for young leaders in developing countries with the support and cooperation of the World Bank Area Studies Innovation Program (ASIP) Program University of Tsukuba Global Leadership Education Program A leadenship education program open to the entire university to acquire knowledge of global scale issues (global), penpectives from emerging countries (local), and advanced English and local language skills.
-Special Program in Japanese and Central Eurasian Studies 1 (A mater' degree program in English established with the support of The Nippon Foundation Central Asia-Japan Human Beauce Development Project, with the discribe of developing human resources who can contribute to the advicement of or Sustainable Development Goals in the Central Asian region and to the resolution of issues faced by local communities) Japan-Expert (bachelor degree) Program Bachelor's Program in Global Issues Bachelor's Program in Interdisciplinary Engineering (New educational programs under the Top Global University Project) Providing a forum 1 A forum for exchange between Japanese and international students :
+Program in Humanics (Doctoral Program for World-leading Innovative & Smart Education) (Adopted by WISE Program) Transnational European and East Asian Culture and History, TEACH The Nippon Foundation Central Asia-Japan Human Resource Development Project, NipCA Project (Granted by the Nippon Foundation) ASEAN International Mobility for Students (AIMS) Program Isukuba Irans-Pacific Program Program in Economic and Public Policy (A master's program in English for young leaders in developing countries with the support and cooperation of the World Bank, etc. University of Tsukuba Global + Leadership Education Program A leadership education program open to the entire university to acquire knowledge of global scale issues (global), perspectives from emerging countries (local), and advanced English and local language skills.
+Special Program in Japanese and Central Eurasian Studies (A master's degree program in English established with the support of The Nippon Foundation Central Asia-Japan Human Resource Development Project, with the objective of developing human resources who can contribute to the achievement of the Sustainable Development Goals in the Central Asian region and to the resolution of issues faced by local communities) Japan-Expert (bachelor degree) Program Bachelor's Program in Global Issues Bachelor's Program in Global Issues Bachelor's Program in Interdisciplinary Engineering (New educational programs under the Top Global University Project; Providing a forum A forum for exchange between Japanese and international students:

-A forum for exchange between citizens and international students
+A forum for exchange between citizens and international students City Chat Café etc.